splendidcomputer/cora_project/README.md

 * K-Nearest Neighbors (KNN).

 ### Deep Learning Model
-* MultiLayer Perceptron (MLP) with five fully connected layers.
+In this project we have used the MultiLayer Perceptron (MLP) with five fully connected layers which itslef is a parametric model.

 Neural networks do the feature extraction internally and achieve higher accuracy.
 Deep learning model architecture used in this project: